hsf-training/hsf-training-cmake-webpage/_episodes/02-building.md

 > This has several downsides.
 If the directory already exists, you have to add `-p`, but that
 > doesn't work on Windows.
 You can't as easily change between build directories, because you are in
 > it.
 It's more lines, and if you forget to change to the build directory, and you use `cmake .`
-> instead of `cmake ..`, then you can polute your source directory.
+> instead of `cmake ..`, then you can pollute your source directory.
 {: .callout}